 "You'll have to do better than that.
 What about McPherson?
 Why was he killed?"
 I asked.

 "He found out about tonight's drop.
 How I don't know, so I lured him to the hanger and had Smyth whack him before he discovered my involvement."

 "So that's why you were nosing around his desk the day I dropped by.
 You were looking for anything that McPherson had lying around that might connect you with tonight's drop."

 "I knew you'd jump head first into it as soon as you were aware of his murder," she continued, so I had Smyth call under the pretense of a client who needed your help.
-The plan was to whack McPherson, then you, then dispose of you both.
+The plan was to whack McPherson -- then you, then dispose of you both.
 The problem is my dumb-ass partner became impatient and went to a bar and grill after he whacked McPherson rather than waiting to take care of you.
-He got drunk and picked-up some floozy, so we sent him to your office the next day to finish the job, but he screwed that up too."
+Instead he got drunk and picked-up some floozy, so we sent him to your office the next day to finish the job -- but he screwed that up too."